bitdessin/JustDeepIt/docs/source/implementation/is.rst

 Inference
 ---------

-Method :func:`inference <justdeepit.models.IS.inference>` is used to detect objects in the test images using the trained model.
+Method :meth:`inference <justdeepit.models.IS.inference>` is used to detect objects in the test images using the trained model.
 This method requires at least one argument to specify a single image, list of images, or folder containing multiple images.
-The detection results are returned as class object :class:`justdeepit.utils.ImageAnnotations`, which is a list of class objects :class:`justdeepit.utils.ImageAnnotation`.
+The detection results are returned as class object :class:`justdeepit.utils.ImageAnnotations <justdeepit.utils.ImageAnnotations>`, which is a list of class objects :class:`justdeepit.utils.ImageAnnotation <justdeepit.utils.ImageAnnotation>`.

-To save the results in the COCO format, we can use method :func:`format <justdeepit.utils.ImageAnnotations.format>` implemented in class :class:`justdeepit.utils.ImageAnnotations` to represent a JSON file in the COCO format.
+To save the results in the COCO format, we can use method :meth:`format <justdeepit.utils.ImageAnnotations.format>` implemented in class :class:`justdeepit.utils.ImageAnnotations <justdeepit.utils.ImageAnnotations>` to represent a JSON file in the COCO format.